Mikaiera/Mikaiera/README.md

 - 👋 Hi, I’m @Mekayla very much new to the world of IT/Computer Science
-- 👀 I’m interested Videogames,Sketching ,hacking and game/software development
+- 👀 I’m interested in games, Sketching , and game/software development
-- 🌱 I’m currently learning which language in college- Python, C , html/css , javascript and C#
+- 🌱 I’m currently learning which language university - Python, C++, Java, javascript and C#
 - 💞️ I’m looking to collaborate on anything that can help me further my skills
-- 📫 How to reach me microsoft : mmekayla05@outlook.com
+- 📫 How to reach me Microsoft: mmekayla05@outlook.com
+- 📫 How to reach me email: mekaylaxm@gmail.com

 <!---
 Mikaiera/Mikaiera is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.